-On the Creation of More Cabinet SpaceIn its product literature, InnerMost says that it has "literally created 'more space inside.'"
+In its product literature, InnerMost says that it has "literally created 'more space inside.'"

-That's a dubious enough claim, since you really cannot "create space."
+That's a dubious enough claim since you really cannot "create space."
 The space is already there; it's a matter of shaving away extraneous cabinet materials so that kitchen-related things (food, utensils, pans, etc.) can occupy that space.

 InnerMost uses the familiar 10'x10' standard-of-comparison to come up with its space-creation claims.
-Because you need to compare apples with apples, the 10'x10' is an industry standard for communicating the relative price of cabinetry.
+You need to compare apples to apples, so the 10'x10' is an industry standard for communicating the relative price of cabinetry.

-Assuming that their calculation is correct, five extra cubic feet--within the space of a kitchen--is fairly significant.
+In a 10'x10' kitchen, InnerMost says that their cabinets give you up to 8,790 more cubic inches (about 5 cubic feet).
+Assuming that their calculation is correct, five extra cubic feet within the space of a kitchen is fairly significant.
 They say this works out to be about six more bags of groceries.

 In even more concrete terms, they note that this works out to 60% more drawer space and room in a 13 inch (deep) cabinet for one more row of glasses or oversized rather than regular-sized dishes.

 The fine print: InnerMost's space creation is the result of frameless cabinet construction.

 You can quickly identify framed cabinets because they have spaces between the cabinet doors.

 Frameless cabinets do away with that front "face."
 Just look at the double doors of a frameless cabinet and see how the doors nearly touch?
 That's possible because there is no intervening vertical stile.

 Framed cabinets are not "old style," by any means.
-Homeowners choose framed cabinets because they have a certain traditional look and tend to be strong.
-But they do compromise space.
+Homeowners choose framed cabinets because they have a certain traditional look and tend to be strong, but they do compromise space.
 Unframed cabinets are sleeker and better are maximizing space.

-So, InnerMost's claim of creating more space is likely true.
-But it's true of any frameless cabinet.
+So, InnerMost's claim of creating more space is likely true, but it's true of any frameless cabinet.

-For instance: your utensil drawer.
+For instance, your utensil drawer.
 By eliminating that top rail, a drawer in a frameless base can squeeze in an upper-tier slider drawer, giving you double-decker utensils.

+Neat?
+You bet.
+Exclusive to InnerMost?
 No. Most major cabinet manufacturers offer this.

-That said, frameless doesn't necessarily translate to contemporary style.
+That said, frameless doesn't necessarily translate to a contemporary style.
 InnerMost's offerings--similar to those of other frameless cabinet makers--show that it is possible to bring a traditional look to frameless.

 Beginning in the 1990s, Elkay began purchasing cabinet companies.
 Elkay calls itself the "fourth largest cabinetry group" in the world, by virtue of its ownership collectively of Medallion, Schuler, Mastercraft, and Yorktowne.